In short, you will want to replace the belts and idlers in order that it mechanically runs properly and without chewing tapes.

 Here is how to dismantle an early video recorder, VTC5000 / VTC5100 / VTC5150:

 See the top of this page for a special price on a full service kit.

 The lower idler is Grandata IDL82 (Sanyo 143-0-741T-20001), this one does the FF/REW reel drive, and is slightly less prone to wear than the upper idler.
-I believe the same part is available from Charles Hyde, their part number VID1219 which is the correct correct for the VTC5000, VTC5150, and right the way through all subsequent Sanyo Beta video recorders.
+I believe the same part was available from Charles Hyde (now out of business), their part number VID1219 which is the correct correct for the VTC5000, VTC5150, and right the way through all subsequent Sanyo Beta video recorders.

 Generally the geared idlers (as shown above) are applicable to VTC5000, VTC5150, VTC600 and VTC6500.
 The friction driven ones are for the VTC-Mxx series models and probably all of the VTC-Nxx ones too.
 Check your mechanism before ordering!
 If there are teeth on the spools then you will need geared idlers.
 For the gear driven models, a useful package from Grandata is their part number SK164 which includes belts, idlers and pinch roller, and this is essentially the same as my kits for the same models.

 Belt kit and pinch roller.
 Not all belts will be required, because this covers all models.

 Now the main procedure, shown here on a later Sanyo Beta video recorder: